Micah456/EmailWebApp/README.md

 -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
 -Media queries
+-Update urls so apis and webapp are restful
+-Update tests

 *Previous tasks:*
--Authentication : create token when logging in
--Create tests for server
+-Authentication : use token to very users on every page - DONE -Authentication : create token when logging in - DONE -Create tests for server - DONE
 -Make JS dry - DONE
 -Test ewa_sysapi_func2 functions - DONE
 -Fix date bug in ewa_sysapi_func2 - DONE